LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Additional Results

 \subsection{Traffic Generation}

-As introduced in \cref{sec:eval}, we developed a new traffic generator and replayer, more accurate than the Linux kernel’s built-in tools.
-We evaluate their performance on an Intel Xeon W-2225 with \SI{64}{\giga\byte} RAM running Linux \textit{6.8.0-50-lowlatency}.
+To validate \thesystem against latency measurements across diverse traffic patterns, we generate and send traffic using various arrival and inter-arrival distributions and packet sizes.
+Existing tools such as ping~\cite{ping}, fping~\cite{fping}, and tcpreplay~\cite{tcpreplay} lack the required accuracy, so we built a custom C-based traffic generator.
+Unlike general-purpose tools that trade precision for memory efficiency, our tool precomputes and stores packets with timestamps, then transmits them in a lightweight loop.
+This reduces inter-arrival jitter at the cost of memory efficiency, which is acceptable as we only use this to validate the accuracy of \thesystem.
+We further improve accuracy by raising process priority, pinning it to a dedicated core, and using expiration-based timers.
+We evaluate the accuracy of the traffic generation process on an Intel Xeon W-2225 with \SI{64}{\giga\byte} RAM running Linux \textit{6.8.0-50-lowlatency}.
 Our tool consists of two components: a \textit{generator} and a \textit{replayer}.
 The generator produces packets with Gaussian, Poisson, or constant inter-arrival times, while the replayer reproduces traces with high fidelity.

 To assess precision, we generated \num{10000} packets with a constant \SI{40}{\milli\second} interval using our generator, \texttt{ping}~\cite{ping}, and \texttt{fping}~\cite{fping}.
 As shown in \cref{fig:dist_compare}, our tool achieves the narrowest distribution, centered on the target interval.
 The standard deviation is only \SI{0.01}{\milli\second}, compared to \SI{0.16}{\milli\second} and \SI{0.13}{\milli\second} for \texttt{ping} and \texttt{fping}, respectively.
 Finally, \cref{fig:normal_distribution,fig:poisson_distribution} demonstrate the ability to accurately generate Gaussian and Poisson traffic with varying parameters.